arrow-rightalertarrow-downclose emailarrow-upinstagramphonemaptranslate search facebooktwitter

 Welcome to Class 1!

-I am the full time teacher for Class 1, supported by our teaching assistant, Miss Terry.
-Mrs Cornwall will be teaching the class every other Thursday.
+I am the full time teacher for Class 1, supported by our teaching assistants Mrs Sims and Miss Teague.
+Mrs Cornwall will be teaching the class every other Wednesday.

 Information for the start of term

-PE will be on Mondays (outdoor) and Thursdays (indoor).
+PE is on Mondays (outdoor) and Thursdays (indoor).
 Please could you send your child to school wearing their PE kit on those days (trainers, shorts/joggers and the blue school polo shirt).
 Please also make sure long hair is tied up and any earrings are removed.

 Please make sure your child has a bottle of water in school each day and a snack of fruit or vegetables.
 They should also have a coat every day in case we work/play outside.
 To avoid items going missing please label everything clearly.